RoyalTwo/RoyalTwo/README.md

 ### <ins>Current Goals</ins> ###
   - Work on v2 of Eris (messaging app)
-  - Become proficient in Go/C++
+  - Become proficient in Go
+  - Add on to RTIW and ShameBot
-  - Small game ideas
+  - Small game ideas!

 I'm not very good at ending things so.... have a good day?
 Yeah, have a good day!!